leobot1010/api-email-news/README.md

 This will show as "title: None" or "description: None" in the list of articles

 SOLUTION:
-For this I added an 'is not None' conditional that only allowed string values therefore eliminating all None values.
+For this, I added an 'is not None' conditional, which only allows string values, therefore eliminating all None values.

 __________________________________________________________

 PROBLEM:
 Some of the titles and descriptions had a lot of white space, whether break lines, tab spaces or single spaces.
-They needed to be removed for a clean layout.
+They needed to be removed for a cleaner layout.

 SOLUTION:
-pass each iteration through this double function:  " ".join(<str>.split())
+Pass each iteration through this double function:  " ".join(<str>.split())

 ___________________________________________________________